Illinois /Trainwreck Riders / Peasant AKA Damien Derose

 The Cake Shop is a venue on the lower east side.
 Entering at street level and then negotiating a steep stairway to a dark basement, it is hard to imagine the caliber of the music that unfolded during the evening.

 I was thrilled to see Trainwreck Riders from San Francisco.
-The music can be described as hardcore cowboy punk, with alt country twang.
+The music can be described as hardcore cowboy punk with alt-country twang.
 Immediately I knew I was hearing an accomplished group of musicians.
 The crowd shook to the driving force of the engine that could.
 The music slowed down to capture the rooted vocals of Pete Fraudenfelder.
-It came back furiously kicking up dirt, descending on the audience leaving us coming up for air.
-The sound of distant guitar passages by Andrew Kerwin, sounded like echoes from a deserted town.
-The musicianship is apparent, but does not sacrifice the essence of their raw live sound.
+It came back furiously kicking up dirt, descending on the audience, and leaving us coming up for air.
+The distant guitar passages by Andrew Kerwin sounded like echoes from a deserted town.
+The musicianship is apparent but does not sacrifice the essence of their raw live sound.

-Closing the rollicking show, with guitar in hand was Peasant.
-He describes his band on myspace as "just one lowly Peasant".
-This des
+Closing the rollicking show, with guitar in hand, was Peasant.
+He describes his band on myspace as "just one lowly Peasant."
+This

 Web Album Link show pictures by Artifact